roboscienceorg/book/source/Design/SoftwareArch.rst

 Think for a moment about traditional program design and execution.
-The process lives in an address space which is defined as all of the memory addresses for which the program resides and accesses, Fig :numref:`fig:address_space`.
+The process lives in an address space which is defined as all of the memory addresses for which the program resides and accesses, :numref:`fig:address_space`.

 .. _`fig:address_space`:
 .. figure:: DesignFigures/address_space.*